Dram Shop Liability Lawyers

 If a drunk driver has caused you injuries, attorney James Rice is here to help.
 He has dedicated his legal practice to helping victims of accidents recover the combination they need and deserve.
 He has a proven track record of helping victims of drunk driving recover sizable financial compensation for their injuries.

 When you contact attorney James Rice, he will schedule a free initial consultation with you during which he will answer your questions, examine your case, and help you understand whether or not you have a valid dram shop claim against the drunk driver, the person or company who served the driver alcohol, or both.
-You don no have to face the aftermath of your injuries alone.
+You do not have to face the aftermath of your injuries alone.
 Contact Atlanta-based dram shop claim attorney James Rice today to schedule your free initial consultation.

 Georgia’s Dram Shop Act (O.C.G.A. § 51-1-40) and rulings by Georgia appellate courts that interpret that statute governs dram shop and social host liability.
 Social host and dram shop claims can be asserted by innocent individuals who become injured in drunk driving accidents.
 Victims need to prove that the defendant willfully and unlawfully sold or gave alcohol to someone under age 21 or a person of any age in a state of noticeable intoxication.